zowe/docs-site/versioned_docs/version-v2.1.x/troubleshoot/troubleshoot-zos.md

 To check that Zowe has started successfully, the most complete way is to check that each component successfully completed its initialization.
 Each component writes messages to the JES `STDOUT` and writes severe errors to the `STDERR` job spool file.

 To learn more about the Zowe components and their role, see [Zowe Architecture](../getting-started/zowe-architecture.md).
 It is possible to configure Zowe to bring up only a subset of its components by using the `LAUNCH_COMPONENT_GROUPS` variable in the `instance.env` file.
-See [Component Groups](../user-guide/configure-instance-directory.md#component-groups) for more information.

 To monitor `ZWESVSTC` to check whether each component has launched successfully, you can use one of the following ways:
 - A good approach is to look at the active address spaces by using a command such as `DA` in SDSF.
-Each address space is named to identify its component, see [Address space names](../user-guide/configure-instance-directory.md#address-space-names).
+Each address space is named to identify its component.
 - You can also look for particular messages in the `STDOUT` Job spool file.

 ### Check the startup of API Mediation Layer

 The API Mediation Layer has three address spaces: API Catalog `ZWE1AC`, API Gateway `ZWE1AG`, and API Discovery `ZWE1AD`.
 These might have been changed from their defaults.
-For more information, see [Address space names](../user-guide/configure-instance-directory.md#address-space-names).

 To check whether the API mediation layer is fully initialized, you can look for the `ZWEAM000I` message.
 Each component writes a successful startup message `ZWEAM000I` to the JES as shown below.
 The message also indicates the CPU of seconds spent.
 Check that each address space has written this message.